≡ Menu

 My granddad was a light haired man.

 What are you talking about?
-He was bald and fat!
+He had fair hair!

 Oh!
-You meant he had light hair.
+You meant he was a light-haired man.
 Sorry.
-Next time use a hyphen!
+Next time, use a hyphen!

 My granddad was a light-haired man.

-An old Oxford University Press style guide once stated, “If you take hyphens seriously you will surely go mad”.
-And after reading this post you probably will.
+An old Oxford University Press style guide once stated, “If you take hyphens seriously you will surely go mad.”
+And after reading this post, you probably will.
 No longer will you be able to read an article or book without scanning for missing and misplaced hyphens.
-But what would you rather; be a little insane, or end up looking like a silly sausage to those reading your writing.
+But what would you rather be: a little insane, or a silly sausage in the eyes of those reading your writing?

-Don’t hate on the hyphen like Churchill and Woodrow.
-Embrace it - because as you have seen from the ten examples above, without it, confusion wreaks havoc amidst the written word.
+Don’t hate the hyphen like Churchill and Woodrow did.
+Embrace it, because as you have seen from the ten examples above, without it, confusion wreaks havoc amid the written word.